 The pressure to perform today is greater than it ever was before.
-In a hyper interconnected world, students are constantly exposed to comparison, while they continue to face academic pressure from school and home.
+In a hyper-interconnected world, students are constantly exposed to comparison as they continue to face academic pressure from school and home.
 But what are we really asking them to chase?
 What does it mean to pursue perfection in a world that values innovation, flexibility, creativity, and where new paths are being forged everyday by bold pioneers?

-To explore this topic, young industry pioneers, mental-health professionals, educators, parents, and students converged digitally on the 9th of October 2021, at Leaps of Knowledge: Episode R(each for Perfection).
+To explore this topic, young industry pioneers, mental-health professionals, educators, parents, and students converged digitally on the 9th of October 2021, at Leaps of Knowledge: Episode R - Reach for Perfection.
 Leaps: Episode R featured the premiere of an engaging documentary-style episode with insightful perspectives on the topic, a Masterclass by experts in psychology and mental health, as well as a networking session for participants to connect and exchange experiences.

 “Love listening to the Masterclass session and learning many new positive perspectives” - Wan Shahida, Malaysia

 “I feel I have much confidence and gained new insights now to better manage my learners emotional well-being when reaching for perfection” - Onuh Oyigoga John, Nigeria